 5) We have been approved for 21.5 Category 1 Credits from the Society of American Foresters.

 We have extended the early registration period until October 10th.
 After that date a $50 late fee will be incurred.

-We are also pleased to announce that the Symposium will be available to a remote audience through a Virtual Conference.
+We are also pleased to announce that the Symposium will be available to a remote audience through a virtual conference.
 The symposium will combine in-person and streaming presentations allowing the remote audience to engage with the presenters and other remote attendees.
-Click here to register.

 The program committee is pleased with the number and quality of the abstracts that were received.
 The program includes workshops, several plenary session, concurrent sessions, poster presentations and a trade show.
 Click here to view the detailed PROGRAM SCHEDULE and SESSION ABSTRACTS (updated 10.17.2013)

 The special sessions include topics such as Transportation Corridor Safety; Smoke and People; Reducing Smoke through Wood Energy: The Role of USDA; Revising “Wildfire Smoke: A Guide for Public Health Officials”; Fire’s Impacts on Ozone and PM – Data Results and Tools for Analysis; and State of Fire Behavior Models and their Application to Ecosystem and Smoke Management Issues.

 Poster and concurrent sessions will include presentations on a variety of topics: